greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/INSERT.html.md

 INSERT <oid> <count>
 ```

 The count is the number of rows inserted.
 If count is exactly one, and the target table has OIDs, then oid is the OID assigned to the inserted row.
-Otherwise oid is zero.
+Otherwise OID is zero.

 ## <a id="section5"></a>Parameters